 Power curve: Sales = apb

-The power curve exhibits a constant price elasticity of b.
+The power curve is somewhat special in that it exhibits a constant price elasticity of b (see below).

-In causal analysis of any sort the aim is to quantify the effect of factors which are suspected of causing shifts in sales volume or market share.
-Price effects are one good example.
+In cause and effect analysis, or causal analysis, the aim is to quantify the effect of factors which are suspected of causing shifts in sales volume or market share.
+Price sensitivity analysis in the form of pricing models and demand curves is one special example.
 Other causal factors such as unseasonal weather or economic indices may also play a part.
-So a full analysis incorporating the effects of other factors as well as pricing may lead to a fuller understanding and a better platform for the formulation of pricing strategy and other business strategy
+So a full cause and effect analysis incorporating the effects of other factors as well as pricing may lead to a fuller understanding and a better platform for the formulation of pricing strategy and other business strategy

-When a causal relationship has been identified and quantified it can immediately help to explain variations that has been experienced in historical demand.
-That is in itself very helpful, but to make full use of a pricing or other causal model in future forecasting it is necessary to forecast the causal factor itself.
-If the causal factor is a leading indicator and/or some well known index such as GDP or RPI for which other organisations publish forecasts, this can ease the task.
+When a causal relationship has been identified and quantified it can immediately help to explain variations that have been experienced in historical demand.
+That is in itself is very helpful, but to make full use of a pricing model or other causal model in forecasting it is necessary to forecast the future values of the causal factor itself before one can calculate the demand forecast.
+If the causal factor is a leading indicator and/or some well known index such as GDP or RPI for which other organisations publish forecasts, the task may be easier.

 Need for expert help

-Specialist software is invaluable in carrying out price sensitivity analysis and other econometric modelling.
+Specialist software is invaluable in carrying out price sensitivity analysis and other cause and effect analysis.
 Care is needed to avoid confusion of the results with natural seasonality or inherent trends in market size or share.
 Forecast Solutions can expertly carry out the work using specialist statistical software, analysing the effect of price change and the influence of unseasonal weather, economic indices, sales force calling or other potential causal factors.
 The results can then be taken into account in defining pricing strategy, other business strategy and the demand forecasting process.